 The U.S. Food and Drug Administration (FDA) began regulating the cord blood banking industry in May 2005 through promulgation of 21 CFR 1271, current Good Tissue Practices.
 Beyond the federal government, several states (CA, IL, NY, NJ and MD) have applicable state regulations.
 In addition, several accreditation firms urge cord blood banks to meet their standards of practice.

 We are FDA-registered, cGMP-/cGTP-compliant and licensed in all states requiring licensure.
 We are also AABB-accredited and the first private U.S. cord blood bank to meet the stringent cord blood quality standards set by the Foundation for the Accreditation for Cellular Therapy (FACT), a internationally recognized, independent accrediting organization.
-In addition, we are ISO 13485:2003-certified by British Standards Institution (BSI), an internationally recognized quality assessment organization.
+In addition, we are ISO 13485:2003-certified by TÜV, an internationally recognized quality assessment organization.
 Our list of licenses and accreditations make us one of the recognized quality leaders in the field.

 FACT's stringent quality standards as used by the top cancer centers

 We earned accreditation from FACT by demonstrating compliance with the NETCORD-FACT International Standards for Cord Blood Collection, Processing, Testing, Banking, Selection and Release through an extensive inspection and auditing processes.
 This includes our advanced collection kit and five-chamber collection bag.
-This accreditation applies to all services and our state-of-the-art facility, which were inspected by FACT.
+This accreditation applies to our cord blood–banking service and our state-of-the-art facility, which were inspected by FACT.